mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Software development is engineering.
 A good engineer does more than just memorize a list of rules and apply them universally.
 Engineering requires one to understand fundamental principles and to weigh the benefits and drawbacks of different decisions.

-To write excellent tests, recognize how the goals of test code differ from those of production code and adjust your engineering decisions accordingly.
-Most importantly, tests should maximize a reader's understanding of the system under test while minimizing complexity.
+To write excellent tests, a developer must recognize how the goals of test code differ from those of production code and adjust their engineering decisions accordingly.
+Most importantly, tests should maximize simplicity and minimize abstraction.